JLucas5/voxy-test/README.md

 ```
 ng serve
 ```
-The web app should now be runnig on [http://localhost:4200/](http://localhost:4200/)
+The web app should now be running on [http://localhost:4200/](http://localhost:4200/)

 ## Limitations, known issues and TODOs